The Time Domain Linear Sampling Method for determining the shape of multiple scatterers using electromagnetic waves: Numerical Development

 \subsection{Numerical results for four cubes}

 Next we turn to the more difficult reconstruction problem of four small cubes as shown in Fig.~\ref{fig:4cubes_fullapp} left panel.
 The scatterers are smaller and two are very close together in comparison to the wavelength of the probing radiation.
 Nevertheless there is significant scattering: Figure \ref{fig:4cubes_snapshot} shows snapshots of the scattered electric field.
-The field is shown for time instant, 6.63 (left) and 7.44 (right).
-The source location is $(-4,\, -2,\, 0)$ and polarization $\bfp =(0,\, 0,\, 1)$ and for the frequency we set $f_0=2$.
+The field is shown for time instant, 6.62 (left) and 7.44 (right).
+The source location is $(-4,\, -2,\, 0)$ and polarization $\bfp =(0,\, 0,\, 1)$ and for the peak frequency we set {$f_0=2$}.

-We start by using the same parameters and frequency as was used for the previous two cube case.
+We start by using the same parameters and peak frequency as was used for the previous two cube case in Fig.~\ref{fig:2cubes_fullapp} ($f_0=1$).
 The resulting reconstruction is shown in the right panel of Fig.~\ref{fig:4cubes_fullapp}.
-Clearly, with the given choice of $\alpha=0.1$ the reconstruction is not good.
-The lack of detail suggests that the cubes may be too small compared to the wavelength of the probing radiation.
+With the choice of $\alpha=0.15$ the reconstruction is good, although the choice $\alpha=0.1$ does not reveal the leftmost scatterer.

-To test the hypothesis that the frequency $f_0$ is too low, we repeat the computation of the forward data and inverse problem with $f_0=2$.
-Results are shown in Fig.~\ref{fig:4cubes_fullapp_f2}.
-In the left panel we use the isosurface parameters\ $\alpha=0.1$ as before despite changing the incident pulse frequency.
-In the right panel we show the result of $\alpha=0.3$.
-All four scatterers are now visible, but the two close central scatterers are detected as a single scatterer.
+To test the hypothesis that the peak frequency $f_0$ is too low, we repeat the computation of the forward data and inverse problem with $f_0=2$. {Results are shown in Fig.~\ref{fig:4cubes_fullapp_f2}.
+In the left panel we use the isosurface parameters\ $\alpha=0.1$.
+In the right panel we show the result of {$\alpha=0.27$}.
+All four scatterers are visible, but now the upper scatterer is more difficult to detect.
+In this case the wavelength for the peak frequency is 0.5, and at this frequency the sources are distance 4 wavelengths apart, which is a very coarse array.
+Further investigations into the choice of sensor setup and the source frequency are needed.}